 By Melanie Graysmith

 Everyone is Irish on St. Patrick’s Day, and the celebrations go beyond March 17 alone.
 San Francisco knows how to celebrate the Green with St. Patrick’s Day parties the entire week beginning with a huge weekend parade.
 Pub and restaurant block parties, multiple pub-crawls, and Irish bars and pubs that begin music early and don’t stop until late into the night.
-Read on for five Irish bars with parties to kick off the St. Patrick’s Day fun.READ MORE: The Feud and Goldbergs the family fun zone
+Read on for five Irish bars with parties to kick off the St. Patrick’s Day fun.READ MORE: FRESH for Fall on KBCW

 The Royal Exchange